-Local enterprises honoured for achievements at the 2015 Enterprise 50 AwardsNovember 19, 2015
+Local businesses celebrated for being future-ready at the 2016 Enterprise 50 AwardsNovember 15, 2016

-Gracing this year's E50 Awards Presentation and Gala Dinner at the Resorts World Convention Centre was Minister for Trade and Industry (Industry), Mr S Iswaran, who presented the awards to this year's winners.
+Gracing this year’s E50 Awards Presentation and Gala dinner at the Resorts World Convention Centre as Guest of Honour is Mr Chan Chun Sing, Minister in the Prime Minister’s Office.
+Mr Chan, who is the Deputy Chairman of the Committee on the Future Economy, presented the awards to this year’s winners.

 Identifying industry’s best